Michael-Nolan/Public/Simulations/AV_Insurance/AVInsurance.md

-# Impact of Autonomous Vehicles on Insurance Risk Pools: A Simulation Study
+# Impact of Autonomous Vehicles on Insurance Premiums: A Simulation Study

 ## TLDR
-This simulation suggest that as self driving vehicles become common, insurance costs will likely go down for everyone, including human drivers.
+This simulation suggests that as self driving vehicles become common, insurance costs will likely go down for everyone, including human drivers.

 ## Introduction
 How will the introduction of autonomous vehicles affect the insurance premiums paid by human drivers?